ParisNeo/lollms_client/README.md

 ...
 (many, many paragraphs later)
 ...
-Today, quantum computing promises to revolutionize the field once again, tackling problems currently intractable for even the most powerful supercomputers.
+Today, a new revolution is on the horizon with quantum computing, which promises to solve problems that are currently intractable for even the most powerful supercomputers.
 Researchers are exploring qubits and quantum entanglement to create machines that will redefine what is computationally possible, impacting fields from medicine to materials science.
 """ * 50 # Simulate a very long text